eCubed/DevNotes/2019-06-09-04-templating-exposing-values-to-template.md

 ```

 The code here contains many familiar directives and syntax, but may be put together in an unfamiliar manner.
 Let's start with the top-level.
 We wrap
 everything in a single div, as good practice.
-Immediately underneat the top-level div are two `<ng-container>`s, one for when there are items to render,
+Immediately underneath the top-level div are two `<ng-container>`s, one for when there are items to render,
 and the second for when there are no items to render.
 As a review, we know that an `<ng-container>` is an element-less component we can use and apply
 structural directives to so we don't end up having extra markup in the final render.